 7.6 Related Agreements .

-(a) Subject to the limitation of Section 2.3, Energy Manager shall promptly present each potential Related Agreement, if any for which it has responsibility to negotiate to the Owner for review, endorsement and recommendation to Owner.
+(a) Subject to the limitation of Section 2.3, Energy Manager shall promptly present each potential Related Agreement, if any, for which it has responsibility to negotiate to the Owner for review, endorsement and recommendation to Owner.
 Upon receipt of Owner’s approval, Energy Manager shall finalize and execute the Related Agreements in the form approved by Owner.

 (b) Owner shall retain the right to participate with Energy Manager in any negotiations for all Related Agreements.